kadangkesel/desktop-stockstudio/README.md

 ![Platform](https://img.shields.io/badge/platform-Desktop-blueviolet)
 ![Status](https://img.shields.io/badge/status-Active-brightgreen)

-**StockStudio** is a powerful desktop application designed specifically for **microstockers**—content creators who sell images and videos on stock platforms.
-Whether you're managing metadata for thousands of files or researching trending topics, StockStudio gives you all the tools you need in one place.
+Welcome to **StockStudio** 🎉
+A handy little app built to help microstock creators like you stay productive, organized, and a step ahead in the game.

+Whether you're uploading your latest AI artworks, organizing photos from a shoot, or researching hot trends — StockStudio has your back.

 ---

-## 🚀 Features
+## 🚀 What Can It Do?

 - 📝 **Smart Metadata Management**
-  Edit, batch apply, and auto-save titles, descriptions, and keywords across hundreds or thousands of images.
+  Edit titles, descriptions, and keywords in bulk.
+Apply changes across hundreds of files in seconds.

-- 📅 **Upcoming Event & Trending Tracker**
+- 📅 **Event & Trend Tracker**
-  Stay ahead by knowing what's hot—plan your content around seasonal events and trending keywords.
+  Find out what’s trending and what events are coming up — perfect for planning ahead.

 - 🤖 **AI Metadata Generator**
-  Instantly generate descriptive metadata from your images using built-in AI tools.
+  Too lazy to write titles?
+Let AI do the heavy lifting.
+Just drop your image in and boom — metadata done.

-- 🔍 **Keyword Research by Relevance & Popularity**
+- 🔍 **Keyword Research**
-  Discover what people are searching for, with relevant suggestions and thumbnail previews from major stock sites.
+  Get real keyword suggestions pulled straight from the biggest stock sites, complete with thumbnail previews.

 - 🎯 **Keyword Preset Manager**
-  Save your best keyword combinations and quickly apply them to new content.
+  Save your golden keyword sets and apply them whenever you want.
+Quick and consistent.

-- 🎨 **Prompt Generator for AI-to-Image Tools**
+- 🎨 **Prompt Generator**
-  Create creative prompts for image generation tools like MidJourney and others.
+  Write better prompts for AI tools like MidJourney, with templates and suggestions baked in.

 - 🪄 **Background Remover**
-  Automatically remove backgrounds from images for clean, professional visuals.
+  One-click background removal for clean, studio-quality images.

 ---

-## 💼 Ideal For
+## 💼 Who’s It For?

-- Stock Photographers & Illustrators
+- 📸 Photographers & illustrators selling stock
-- Designers creating AI-generated visuals
+- 🎨 Designers using AI to create stunning visuals
-- Agencies managing large content libraries
+- 🧠 Agencies managing big content libraries
-- Creators optimizing SEO-rich metadata for marketplaces
+- 🚀 Creators who want better SEO and faster workflows

 ---

+## 📎 Bonus Tips

+- New to microstock?
+This app can save you hours.
+- Already a pro?
+You'll love the batch tools and AI features.
+- Got feedback?
+We’re always listening – [drop a suggestion or bug report here](https://github.com/kadangkesel/desktop-stockstudio/issues).

+---

+**Let’s make creating stock content fun and efficient again.**
+✨ Built with care by creators, for creators.